 There can be either one single Origin (or Destination), which contains a PlaceRef to a regular location (not an exchange point), or a set of origins (or destinations), each containing a PlaceRef, where all the referred places are exchange points.
 This means that at least one location (Origin or Destination) must be an exchange point, unless origin or destination are in the same region of one single sub system.
 Other combinations are not allowed.

-With a set of exchange points as Origin (or Destination) given, either all origins (destinations) contain a DepArrTime, or all origins (destinations) contain a TimeAllowance, or all contain none of both.
-Other combinations are not allowed.
+With a set of given exchange points as Origin (or Destination), either all origins (destinations) contain a DepArrTime, or all origins (destinations) contain a TimeAllowance, or all contain none of both.
+Other combinations (in the sense of some containing DepArrTime and some TimeAllowance) are not allowed.

 The same options and features as for “single” trip requests (see section 4.4.1) must be supported, as MultiPoint can be seen as an extension.